ernohanninen/SIMPLIcity/README.md

 You should now find the app from browser by typing: http://localhost:3000/

 The web-page contains instruction how to fill the input fields.
+To test the app with the testing data, provided in ~/SIMPLIcity/Data folder, follow the instructions below.
 Additional information of the input fields can be found from [nextflow configuration file](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#nextflow-configuration-file), [SIMPLIcity metadata files](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#simplicity-metadata-files) and  [SIMPLIcity tips and limitations](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#simplicity-tips-and-limitations)

+1. Submit the samples, note markers among samples needs to match:

 ![alt text](https://github.com/ernohanninen/SIMPLIcity/blob/master/Assets/fig1.png)

+2. Select processes to run.
+The data provided is acquired with Operetta CLS system, therefore Operetta should be selected as imaging platform.
+Run all the processes:

 ![alt text](https://github.com/ernohanninen/SIMPLIcity/blob/master/Assets/fig2.png)

+3. Submit settings for the chosen processes.
+Here images with LMX1A and TH image channels is used, threfore using LMX_TH model, with default parameters.
+Identify the cell types corresponding to the markers.
+Use threshold value NA to classify all segmented objects as cells.
+In pixel intensity measurements, let's compare TH_cells.
+In cell area measurements, the co-expression factor is initialized to 0.4 and in the example we are looking for LMX positive cells which are also TH positive:

 ![alt text](https://github.com/ernohanninen/SIMPLIcity/blob/master/Assets/fig3.png)

+4. Explore the results.
+The sample specific segmentation and pixel distributon results can be found using the drop-down menu
 ![alt text](https://github.com/ernohanninen/SIMPLIcity/blob/master/Assets/fig4.png)